Have you ever heard of Lemon Posset? Run, don’t walk to the nearest grocery store pick up some cream…and some lemons!

 - Bring cream and sugar to boil over a medium-high heat, stirring until sugar dissolves.
 Reduce heat to medium, and boil 3 minutes, stirring constantly, adjusting heat as needed to prevent mixture from boiling over.
 Remove from heat.

-- Stir in lemon juice and zest.
-Let cool 10 minutes.
+- Stir in lemon juice and zest and let sit for 10 minutes to cool.

 - Stir mixture again and divide among six ramekins or glasses.